arpitbbhayani/articles/blogs/decipher-single-xor.md

 # Single-byte XOR cipher

 The Single-byte XOR cipher algorithm works with an encryption key of size 1 byte - which means the encryption key could be one of the possible 256 values of a byte.
-Now we see how the encryption and decryption processes look like for this cipher.
+Now we take a detailed look on how the encryption and decryption processes look like for this cipher.

 ## Encryption

-As part of the encryption process, the original message is iterated bytewise and every single byte `b` is XORed with the encryption key `key` and the resultant stream of bytes is again translated as characters.
+As part of the encryption process, the original message is iterated bytewise and every single byte `b` is XORed with the encryption key `key` and the resultant stream of bytes is again translated back as characters and sent to other party.
 These encrypted bytes need not be among the usual printable characters and should ideally be interpreted as a stream of bytes.
 Following is the python-based implementation of the encryption process.

 ```python
 def single_byte_xor(text: bytes, key: int) -> bytes: